 At the end of the day, the Boston Pops will perform a traditional concert at the Hatch Shell followed by fireworks.

-For more after dark attractions, make sure to read our things to do at night section.
+For more after-dark attractions, make sure to read our things to do at night post.

 9. See a Show at the Hatch Shell